 to try this product, perhaps using it just once a week might be enough.

-To help you compare hair loss shampoos and decide which (if any) to use, please read the final page.
+To help you compare hair loss shampoos and decide which (if any) to use, just read the final page.

 This page 3 of 4.